Skip to main content

 Teaching and assessment contents

-While on placement you are supernumerary and are supported by a practice supervisor and assessed by a practice assessor, both having undergone appropriate preparation for their roles.
-Further support is provided by the inter-professional team, a nominated person (usually a member of the practice education team) and an academic assessor allocated for each part of the programme.
-You will have access to the internet and library resources whilst on placement.
+Students on placement are supernumerary and are supported by a practice supervisor and assessed by a practice assessor, both having undergone appropriate preparation for their roles.
+Students will have access to the internet and library resources whilst on placement.

 Student story